HewlettPackard/OpenShift-on-SimpliVity/README.md

 ansible-playbook –i hosts site.yml
 ```

-Depending on your hardware and the load, it takes approximately 30mns for the playbook to finish successfully.
+Depending on your hardware and the load, it takes approximately 30mns for the playbook to finish its work.

 ## Monitoring the progresses